Engagement Using Matchmaking and Ranking in Competitive Multiplayer Games

-Josh Menke has spent the last 15+ years designing skill, matchmaking, and ranking systems, primarily for the Halo and Call of Duty franchises, as well as multiple Blizzard entertainment games.
-He is now working as an engagement designer on Halo Infinite, designing the flows and systems that will help players find and engage with what they will most enjoy.
-He is also running the Live team for Halo 5.
+Josh Menke has spent the last 17+ years designing skill, matchmaking, and ranking systems, most recently as a Principal Designer at Riot Games for League of Legends: Wild Rift, and previously on Halo, Call of Duty, and multiple Blizzard entertainment games.
 Josh holds a PhD in Computer Science specializing in skill systems and neural networks.

 Company Name: Riot Games